rsyslog/rsyslog-doc/source/configuration/modules/omfile.rst

 is no way to sync only after each n-th batch.

 **Enabling sync causes a severe performance hit**.
-Actually, it slows omfile so much down, that the probability of loosing messages increases.
+Actually, it slows omfile down so much, that the probability of loosing messages increases.

 In short, you should enable syncing only if you know exactly what you do, and fully understand how the rest of the engine works, and have tuned the rest of the engine to lossless operations.